Backbone Tools: From Codependency to Dignity

 It may “feel” better to set up the “we hate you” camps regarding ex’s but it is not in the best interest of the children who as you know live in both camps.
 Take the high road and always do what is best for the children.
 Have a holiday with dignity this year!

-For more examples, exercises and understanding of the importance of these three Backbone Tools go to:
+For more examples, exercises, and understanding of the importance of these three Backbone Tools and how to beat codependency, click here.

-©2013 Anne Brown Permission needed for reproduction in any form.
+©2020 Anne Brown.
+Backbone Tools: From Codependency to Dignity.
+Permission needed for reproduction in any form.